y-toy/virtuserpass/README.md

 cd (your roundcube installed folder)/plugins/virtuserpass php ./makeConfigFileFromCSV.php your-csv-file-path 1 1 1
 ```
-3. Remove the CSV file for security reasons.
+3. Remove the CSV file or move it to a folder that is not public for security reasons.